 1. Conduct a market study

-While conducting a market study may seem an obvious step, far too many SMEs rush into exporting or setting up a branch of their business abroad without taking the time to adequately analyse the desired market.
+While conducting a market study may seem an obvious way to start an international expansion strategy, far too many SMEs rush into exporting or setting up a branch of their business abroad without taking the time to adequately analyse the desired market.

 Your market study should provide answers to the following questions: